Seahawks RB Kenneth Walker III ‘more decisive’ against Chiefs

 Saturday was just the third regular-season game Seattle has played since 2015 without Tyler Lockett, who had surgery to repair a broken bone in his hand.
 And they hope they don’t have to do it again.

-“He is a great player and you miss him,” Carroll said, specifically noting how Lockett could have helped on third downs as Seattle converted just 2 of 14 on the day.
+“He is a great player and you miss him,” Carroll said, noting how Lockett could have helped on third downs as Seattle converted just 2 of 14.
 “There are so many chances on third downs and early downs to be a factor like he always is.
 We missed him.”

 Without Lockett, the Chiefs spent much of the day double-teaming and bracketing DK Metcalf, who finished with seven receptions for 81 yards with a long of 35, and also drew two penalties for first downs.